Or better: gain

 In the image below, I used a longer exposure time to avoid the gain all together and shot at ISO100, despite the low light levels.
 I even used bulb mode and exposed for 2minutes to blur the movement of the water.
 No doubt, you’ll need a tripod or place the camera on something solid for that.
 But it changes the image quality dramatically.

 But getting back to that doubling of light again.
 You surely remember the very same effect of doubling image brightness from aperture and shutter speed.
 If you can get the same image brightness each time, but with different camera settings, it means that…

 ...Stops are Interchangeable

-In photography these “stops” and with it the connected doubling of image brightness is super important.
-It means that all the settings are interchangeable.
+In photography these “stops” and with it the connected doubling of image brightness are super important.
+It means that all the camera settings are interchangeable.
 If you want to brighten your image by one stop (double it) you can choose whether you want to do that with aperture, shutter speed or ISO.